hmk81996/citibike-dashboard/README.md

 # Methodology
 ## Data Selection and Cleaning

-I selected the following files from the Citi Bike trip data for the year 2024:
+I selected the following files from the New York Citi Bike trip data for the year 2024:
  - 202401 (January)
  - 202404 (April)
  - 202407 (July)